- By Jonathan Casterline

 Investing in start-ups is inherently risky.
 Most start-ups will fail and only a select few will deliver outsized returns.
 It is important that investors are afforded the advantages traditional VC investors have wherever possible.
 In ensuring investors are able to deploy capital into companies with a fighting chance, setting the right target minimum is an important step towards achieving that end.

 SeedInvest’s due diligence process is no guarantee of success or future results.
 All investors should carefully review each investment opportunity and cancel their subscription within the allotted time-frame if they do not feel comfortable making any specific investment based on their own DD.
-Learn more about due diligence in the SeedInvest Academy (/academy/how-to-assess-a-startup-investment)”and"our vetting process in our FAQs (/faqs)"
+Learn more about due diligence in the SeedInvest Academy and our vetting process in our FAQs"

 This is not meant to be a guarantee of future results, and there can be no assurance that any particular investment strategy will be successful.
 Nothing contained herein is intended to predict the performance of any investment.
 In addition, SeedInvest’s diligence criteria does not suggest higher quality investment opportunities nor does it imply that investors will generate positive returns in investment opportunities on SeedInvest.